BRIEF-Bioscience Brands says liquidators proceeding with winding up of co

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Liquidators are proceeding with winding up of co in absence of any other alternatives being presented for consideration and co's shares accordingly remain suspended on JSE Source text for Eikon: Further company coverage:
+* Liquidators are proceeding with winding up of company in absence of any other alternatives being presented for consideration Source text for Eikon: Further company coverage:

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)